-The first thing to start packing for your loved one’s move is furniture.
-While some assisted living communities are furnished, others will require residents to bring a bed, dresser and other basic living items.
-Check with your family member’s specific community to determine what furniture is provided.
+One of the first things to start packing for your loved one’s move is furniture.
+Some assisted living communities offer furnished living options, while other communities invite residents to bring a bed, dresser and other basic living furniture.
+Be sure to ask about the living options and what furniture your loved one should bring.

 If the community is furnished, you can still plan to pack some of your loved one’s items, too.
 He or she will appreciate having a few reminders of home and comfort in their new living space.